 I wasn’t born blind.
 Nope.
-I grew up with full vision as a typical kid and crazy teenager in Coronado, CA. In high school I discovered my love for the graphic arts.
+I grew up fully sighted as a typical youngster and crazy teenager in Coronado, CA. In high school I discovered my love for the graphic arts.
 I was on the yearbook staff and was the Editor my senior year.
 I decided to pursue a career in the graphic arts and graduated from Cal Poly State University in San Luis Obispo, CA. with a degree in Graphic Communication/Design Reproduction.
 I loved the creativity of design, typography, color, art, and photography.
 I started working in design, production, and sales in the printing industry right out of college.
 I moved into the Halloween costume industry and worked as a product manager.
 I loved being in the artsy & creative world!

 After 16 years in the industry.
 I became a stay-at-home mom after my second child was born.
 That is when I made a commitment to take care of my own health and get back into shape!
 I was 80 pounds overweight and miserable.
 I had to make a change.
 Slowly, I lost weight as fitness and healthier eating slowly became my new passion!
 I spent a few years as just another girl at the gym until I decided to take it to the next level.
 I became a certified Group Fitness Instructor.
 I jumped right in and never looked back!
-I have been an instructor for over 12 years helping others find their love for health and fitness like I did.
+I have been an instructor for over 14 years helping others find their love for health and fitness like I did.
 I was fit, fabulous, and having fun when I noticed a problem with my vision.
 A problem that wasn’t going away.

 I noticed a blurry spot in my right eye in April 2013.
 In September 2013, right after celebrating my 50th birthday, I was diagnosed with Lebers Hereditary Optic Neuropathy (LHON), a rare genetic condition causing sudden vision loss.
 It affects 1 in 50,000 people.

 On November 5, 2013, I drove my car for the last time.
 On November 8, 2013, I was deemed legally blind by my Neuro–Ophthalmologist.
 I had no central vision left in either eye.
 I will never forget these moments….. the moments that started to change my life forever.
 Dealing with the loss of my vision, and my life as I knew it, is very difficult.
 Not gonna lie….some days are definitely harder than others.
+Really hard.